What is event management?

 What’s involved in event management?

-Below are seven core areas you need to get right to ensure a successful event:
+The type of event someone is planning will depend a lot on the purpose and needs of the company.
+Listed below are seven core areas you need to get right to ensure a successful event;

 There are a few smaller areas that fall under health and safety, which are: